-Our year-to-date bookings are healthy-building momentum for the rest of the year.
-New orders have come from all of our vertical markets and geographical regions and include significant orders from new customers, which bodes well for future business.
+New orders have come from all our vertical markets and geographical regions and include significant orders from new customers, which bodes well for future business.

 We released our first joint IDC/Wegener product: The Edgecaster Pro for digital program insertion, combining the sophisticated SCTE-35 targeting and blocking capabilities of IDC's Laser with video decoding and graphics overlay features of Wegener's respected iPump line.
 We received our first order from MVS TV, a prestigious broadcaster in Mexico.
-Other broadcasters are evaluating this innovative new product and we expect additional orders before the end of the year.
+Other broadcasters are evaluating this innovative new product and we expect additional orders in 2020.